 Cover Crop Pasture Walk Planned for Northeast Iowa

-“This farm is managed as a grassland ecosystem with fall calving Red Devon cows, and grass finishing of the calves,” said Denise Schwab, an Iowa State University Extension and Outreach beef program specialist.
-“The majority of the farm’s 675 acres are kept in perennial forages, permanent pasture or woodland; with annual crops grown on fewer than 10 acres.”
+“This farm is managed as a grassland ecosystem with fall calving Red Devon cows, and grass finishing of the calves,” Schwab said.
+“The majority of the farm’s 675 acres is kept in perennial forages, permanent pasture or woodland; with annual crops grown on fewer than 10 acres.”

-Schwab said an Audubon Society representative will speak about that organization’s upcoming “bird friendly” label for grass fed beef.
-Interested attendees will be able to take an evening grassland birding walk.
+Schwab said an Audubon Society representative will speak about that organization’s upcoming “Bird Friendly” label for grass fed beef, and interested attendees will be able to take an evening grassland birding walk.

-“Folks from Practical Farmers of Iowa and I will address grazing management issues as part of the program,” Schwab said.
+“Folks from Practical Farmers of Iowa and I will address grazing management issues as part of the program,” she said.
 “They’re also providing a light lunch following the pasture walk.”

 There’s no cost to attend and no preregistration is necessary.